 The amendment shall apply to financial statements for periods beginning on or after 1 January 2023.
-At the date of preparation of these financial statements, the amendments in question had not yet been endorsed by the European Union.

-j) Amendment to IFRS 17 "Insurance Contracts"
+e) Amendment to IFRS 17 "Insurance Contracts"

 This amendment relates to the transitional requirements in connection with the first-time application of IFRS 17 'Insurance Contracts' and IFRS 9 'Financial Instruments'.
-The amendment introduces an option of improving the usefulness of information for the investors on the first application of the new standard.
+The purpose of the amendment is to ensure the usefulness of financial information for investors in the period of initial application of the new standard by introducing certain simplifications with regard to the presentation of comparative information.

-The amendment applies only to the transition of insurers to the new standard and does not affect any other requirements set forth in IFRS 17.
+The amendment applies only to the application of new standard IFRS 17 and does not affect any other requirements set forth in IFRS 17.